 While “mimicking MFW’s form” is not enough, MFW offers “situational ‘road maps’ that guide directors, officers and others involved in the sales process through these scenarios in a manner that will allow them to earn the maximum deference for their decision making that [Delaware] law allows under the circumstances.”
 When the conditions are met, the business judgment standard will apply, and a shareholder claim that alleges violation of the entire fairness standard will be dismissed except when “no rational person could have believed that the merger was favorable to . . . minority stockholders.”
 Note that the MOM condition is not satisfied unless a majority of all the minority shareholders vote in favor of the transaction.

-One salient procedural benefit of MFW in Delaware is the increased ability to seek a summary judgment to avoid a lengthy and costly trial.
+One salient procedural benefit of MFW in Delaware is the increased ability to seek a summary judgment.
 To overcome a motion for summary judgment to dismiss a complaint, the plaintiff must allege “a reasonably conceivable set of facts showing that any or all of those enumerated conditions did not exist.”
 Thus, MFW often reduces an otherwise possible settlement value.

 Reduced Judicial Costs